Description

 Tried: Compiling driver.c and test.S as 64-bit (omitting -m32) and running the result

-In 64-bit mode the calling convention passes arguments in registers (rdi, rsi, rdx) rather than on the stack, so asm3's [ebp+8], [ebp+0xd], etc. stack-offset reads dereference garbage memory.
-The compiled binary may segfault or return an entirely wrong value.
-Adding -m32 forces the cdecl stack-based convention that the assembly was written for.
+In 64-bit mode the calling convention passes arguments in registers (rdi, rsi, rdx) rather than on the stack, so asm3's [ebp+8] and [ebp+0xd] reads dereference garbage.
+The binary may segfault or return a wrong value.
+Adding -m32 forces the cdecl stack convention the assembly was written for.

 Tried: Printing the return value as a full 32-bit int with %x instead of masking to 16 bits with & 0xffff

-asm3 builds its result in the ax (16-bit) register and leaves the upper 16 bits of eax from prior operations in place.
-Printing the unmasked int can include those high bits, giving a value like 0xdeadXXXX where only XXXX is the actual answer.
-The challenge expects the answer wrapped as picoCTF{0x....} using only the 16-bit return value.
+asm3 builds its result in the 16-bit ax register and leaves whatever was in the upper half of eax untouched.
+Printing the unmasked int drags those high bits along, giving something like 0xdeadXXXX where only XXXX is the answer.
+The challenge wants just the 16-bit return value.

 Learn more